 The most general categorization of beer styles by yeast type is a modern craft brewing phenomenon.
 American brewers and most other craft brewers call beers ales if they use top-fermenting (ale) yeast and lagers if they use bottom-fermenting (lager) yeast.
-Most categorization systems will allow for a third classification, often called spontaneously-fermented because of the method; however, wild is perhaps a more widely-used modern craft beer term for these beers fermented with bacteria or non-saccharomyces yeast.
-The term wild in this context does not imply spontaneous fermentation; most are directly inoculated with the desired fermentation strains.
+Most categorization systems will allow for a third classification, often called spontaneously-fermented because of the method; however, wild or mixed fermentation are perhaps more widely-used modern craft beer terms for these beers fermented with bacteria or non-Saccharomyces yeast.
+The term wild in this context should not be interpreted to imply spontaneously-fermented; most are directly inoculated with the desired fermentation strains.

-In Germany and other old world brewing centers, the terminology most typically used to differentiate beers is to refer to them as top-fermenting or bottom fermenting.
+In Germany and other old-world brewing centers, the terminology most typically used to differentiate beers is to refer to them as top-fermented or bottom-fermented.
 Germans think of ale as a type of English beer, and lager as a method of conditioning beer.
-So Germans would typically speak of Kölsch as a top fermenting lager beer, not an ale.
+So, Germans would typically speak of Kölsch as a top-fermented lager beer, not an ale, for example.

 English brewers, particularly when dealing in a historical context, might separate ales from porters and stouts as types of beer (although in the next breath, saying there is no difference between porters and stouts).
-When dealing in even more historical contexts, they might go even further to describe ale as distinct from beer in that beer was hopped (or more highly hopped) than ale.
+They might go even further to describe ale as historically distinct from beer in that beer was hopped (or more highly hopped) than ale.
 These historical notes are important for understanding old recipes and writings, but have little relevance today in the common usages of terms describing beer.

 These guidelines attempt to use the modern craft beer definitions of ale, lager, and wild as the major groupings of beer styles, but will mention how they might be described in local or regional contexts, if possible.